Andrew-Jayne/RPyG/z_todo.md

 Updated combat Ideas:

-Main Attack
+Main Attack (stock, uses standard attack calc for each specalizaion, needs updated names to keep rouge from using fireball and mage from using dagger slash)
 Special attack (AOE For Mages, Dismember for warriors, Poision Blade for Rogue)

-AOE: Attack all targets with 3/4 attack power, deals 1/8 of damage to self
+AOE: Attack all targets with 3/4 attack power, deals 1/8 of damage to self based on int check (int/15)

-Dismember: Deal 1/4 damage but reduce enemy attack by 25% (once per enemy)
+Dismember: Deal 1/4 damage but reduce enemy attack by 25% (once per enemy) (5% chance to decapitate enemies that are not 'special' for instant kill)

-Poison Blade: Deal 1/2 damage but Emeny takes 1/4 damage per turn for the rest of the battle
+Double Strike: Can attack twice in a single turn, 2nd attack deals 50% less damage (can hit the same enemy or 2 of them)

 ## Mini Dungeons as Objects & encounter Expansions
+Use this for cobolus' lair and algolon's fortress (midway_dungeon, enemy_fortress)

 build mini dungeons as objects with custom actors, rewards, and routes
 ```json
 mini_dungeon:{